Can your profession save you thousands? Doctors and lawyers are just some of the occupations that can reduce the cost of their mortgage.

 What lenders allow this and how can you get the discount?

 However, many lenders will not offer these discounts up front.
 In fact, it may be harder for you to obtain this special discount by asking for it directly.
 It is suggested that you go through a mortgage broker – they know a few more ways to speed things up so you can take advantage of this special discount faster and with less hassle.
-They put the hard work in for you making sure the process is smooth and stress-free.
-Just make sure you shop around before settling with one broker, as not all of them may have access to the best deals.

 How you can save on LMI even if you’re not a doctor